pravsact/prats.github.io/README.md

 ---

 ### INTERESTS
-I am a state level player of badminton.
-Loves to listen and sing music in every genre.
-I love travelling to different countries and explore different cultures.
-When i am inside , I play guitar and sing in my free time.
+I am big fan of movies and music.
+Loves travelling a lot and play almost any outdoor sport.